-The male lion was considered as a solar symbol by ancient cultures.
-Known as the “King of the Jungle” its shaggy mane resembles diagrammatic rays of the sun.
+The male lion was considered a solar symbol by ancient cultures.
+Known as the “King of the Jungle” its shaggy mane resembles the diagrammatic rays of the sun.

 In esoteric symbolism, kings and the sun have the same meaning; authority and the provider of life.

-The sun provides vitality and nourishment for the world which is symbolic for body and mind.
-Kings have sovereign over their kingdom which is symbolic for the mind.
+The sun provides vitality and nourishment for the earth which is symbolic of body and mind — sun being the mind, earth being the body.
+Kings have sovereignty over their kingdom which is symbolic of the mind.